nismod/energy_demand/README.rst

 EPSRC sponsored MISTRAL programme, as part of the `Infrastructure Transition Research Consortium <http://www.itrc.org.uk/>`_.

-More information on the model can be found in Eggimann, Hall and Eyre (2018).
-Please use this reference for citing HIRE.
+More information on the model can be found in:

+    Eggimann, Hall and Eyre (2018): A high-resolution spatio-temporal energy demand simulation to explore the potential of heating demand side management with large-scale heat pump diffusion.
+Applied Energy.
+LINK

 1. Download input data
 =============================================